 I’m renowned for adding flavours to my pancake batter, but this time I wanted plain pancakes, so the sauce would speak for itself.
 Plain pancakes lend themselves to both sweet and savoury accompaniments, which is just what I want on pancake day.
 Some savoury, some sweet, all lush.
 Before smothering a stack of these wholemeal spelt pancakes in the luscious coffee cardamom chocolate sauce, I had a couple with a fried egg, tomatoes and chilli salt.
 Taste sensation!

-These wholemeal spelt pancakes are super simple to make.
+These wholemeal spelt pancakes use kefir and are super simple to make.
 The process was made even easier this time with a fabulous bundle of tools courtesy of OXO.
 I have a few OXO Good Grips utensils now and I use them all the time.
 They are sturdy, well designed and very comfortable to hold.
 The extra wide silicone pancake turner is fantastic and makes flipping pancakes a breeze.
 There is no danger of scratching non-stick surfaces and it glides under the pancakes with no fuss at all.
 I was also impressed by the white stainless steel mixing bowl, which has a non-slip base to avoid the bowl sliding whilst mixing.